Table of Contents

 First of all, I have differente names for the partitions, but don’t be lost for so little:

-Mount point | Partition name | Partition type | Bootable flags | Size |
+| Mount point | Partition name | Partition type | Bootable flags | Size |

-/boot | /dev/nvme0n1p1 | EFI System | Yes | 1 Gb |
+| /boot | /dev/nvme0n1p1 | EFI System | Yes | 1 Gb |

-/ | /dev/nvme0n1p2 | Linux LVM | No | Remainder of the device |
+| / | /dev/nvme0n1p2 | Linux LVM | No | Remainder of the device |

-will be a LVM-encrypted partition having a group volume containing a
+Where / will be a LVM-encrypted partition having a group volume containing a

-physical volume and root
+physical volume and rootas a logical volume.

-Finally, as mentioned in the introduction, we will format the /
+Finally, as mentioned in the introduction, we will format the / volume as Btrfs

 and create two sub-volume: